JordanMartinez/purescript-jordans-reference/02-Build-Tools/01-Dependency-Managers/01-Bower-Explained.md

 When developing a library, one needs to refer to specific versions of dependencies that do not change over time.

-If one uses `psc-package`, they can modify the "binary" of the dependency without changing the version to which it refers.
+If one uses `spago`, they can modify the "binary" of the dependency without changing the version to which it refers.
 For application developers, this can be desirable.
 Not so for library developers.

 Note: it is still possible for one to use `bower` for application development.
 Some people think it's better suited for this than `spago`.
 Others disagree.
 Learn about both and make your decision.